jtmitchell/talk.maungawhau.net.nz/app/content/presentations/lightning-python-lambda/index.md

 This lightning talk demonstrates how to use a Node.js wrapper to execute a Python script.

+Video of this talk from the [Auckland Python Users Group](http://www.meetup.com/NZPUG-Auckland/) is [available on YouTube](https://youtu.be/aQjLaG5WdCg).

 [![Python and Lambda](images/title.png)](talk.html)

  * [view the slides online](talk.html)